qqrs/qqrs.github.com/source/_posts/2016-04-29-which-python-operations-are-atomic.markdown

 title: "Which Python operations are atomic?"
 date: 2016-04-29 01:10
 comments: false
-categories:
+categories: code python
 ---

-A conversation with a coworker recently turned me on to the fact that a surprising range of operations in Python turn out to be atomic.
-This even includes operations like dictionary and class member assignment.
+A conversation with a coworker turned me on to the fact that a surprising range of operations in Python are atomic, even operations like dictionary and class member assignment.

+This wasn't something I would have anticipated, given the number of machine language instructions that must ultimately be performed to complete an operation like hash table insertion.

 Why?

+The [Python FAQ](https://docs.python.org/2/faq/library.html#what-kinds-of-global-value-mutation-are-thread-safe) provides explanation and a full list of atomic operations, but the short answer is:

 1. The Python bytecode interpreter only switches between threads between bytecode instructions
 2. The Global Interpreter Lock (GIL) only allows a single thread to execute at a time